GluuFederation/docs-management-prod/readme.md

 ### Other formatting considerations

  - [Admonitions](#admonitions) cannot be nested inside a list.
 They must be aligned all the way left.
+Inserting them within a list will break the list sequence (starting back over from 1).

  - Nesting a [fenced block of code](#code-formatting) in a numbered list is more challenging, as the list and code block syntaxes clash.
 To nest a code block into a list, insert four spaces to the left of all lines of the formatting.
 For example: